damxspa/revolution-irc/README.md

 Revolution IRC Next
 ==============
+Change name to "RevIRC" - ID Change to "com.damxspa.irc" UI Change Theme remove temporary
+Testing: Delete data and cache direct since "App Information" without enter in the APP
+Testing: Heartbeat and Reconnect exclusive WiFi option remove
+Testing: Direct export of data from each account in SQL format

+Languages: English, Spanish, Portuguese, French, German, Chinese (Traditional - Simplified), Korean, Japanese, Polish The app will detect the language of your device, but you can also select a different language from options

+Added Windows-1252 codification support
+Fixed TXT Logs

 In this "Release" version, the Wakelock and freezes issues in recent Android versions has been resolved

 When you launch the application for the first time, a message will appear asking you to allow it to run in the background.

 This depends on the specific Android brand and version.
 But by default, this should be the configuration.

-1. Tap on Allow/Configure
+    Tap on Allow/Configure
-2. Tap on "Allow in Background"
+    Tap on "Allow in Background"
-3. Select "No Restrictions"
+    Select "No Restrictions"

 This application is NOT signed